J-man-2408/WORDLE-Cert-III/README.md

 ## Contributing:
 While this is a public repository, please refrain from suggesting changes or reporting bugs.

+*Hey Jas, I've edited your readme so you can test PR's!*

 ## Authors:
 - Jasmine Sullivan (aka, J-man-2408)